browserengineering/book/book/intro.md

 their own.

 As a black box, the browser is either magical or frustrating (depending on whether it is working correctly or not!).
-But that also make a browser a pretty unusual piece of software, with unique challenges, interesting algorithms, and clever optimizations.
+But that also makes a browser a pretty unusual piece of software, with unique challenges, interesting algorithms, and clever optimizations.
 Browsers are worth studying for the pure pleasure of it.